canonical/vanilla-framework/templates/docs/patterns/card.md

 - There should also be a logical order within the card, heading first and related content to follow.
 - Headings should briefly and accurately describe the content of the card
 - Link text must be meaningful and clear.
-- Avoid wrapping the entire container in a link, as the entire content of the container will be read out as a link to by the screen reader.
+- Avoid wrapping the entire container in a link, as the entire content of the container will be read out as a link by the screen reader.
 - Avoid multiple elements linking to the same place.
 Choose one element in the card to link from.
 - If an image is used as a link, then the `alt` text of the image should replace the link text.
 Alternatively, add `aria-label` to the link element wrapping the image.